quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The content of QUIC Initial packets are encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant.
-We therefore consider these as visible in our illustration.
+They are therefore considered visible in this illustration.
 The content of QUIC Handshake packets are encrypted using keys established during the initial handshake exchange, and are therefore not visible.